ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 *   Only self contained dockers can be run on Polly.
 A self contained docker is one which has the code to get input files as well as upload output files back contained in the docker.

 *   Public as well as Private dockers are supported.
 In order to run Private dockers, “secret” should be passed as a key in the json file.
+If your private dockers are on Polly itself , you don't require to generate this secret.

-To get the secret key for the private docker, the following steps need to be followed.
+*   To get the secret key for the private docker, the following steps need to be followed.

-    *   For MacOS, you need to remove the key value pair "credsStore": "osxkeychain" from the config.json file present in the directory “/Users/<username>/.docker”.
+    *   For MacOS, you need to remove the key value pair "credsStore": "osxkeychain" from the config.json file present in the directory “/Users/< username >/.docker”.

     *   You need to be logged in to DockerHub or ECR through the terminal.
 If not, you will need to log in.